shashank-dewangan/DatabaseColumnEncryptionConsole/README.md

 # DatabaseColumnEncryptionConsole

-This solution can be used to encrypt a column value and copy to another column in database.
+This solution can be used to encrypt a column value and copy to another column in database table.

 ## Need to mention below entry in config :
 1. Table name for key="TableName"